 Jazz# 367863 - This is an InterSystems Corporation issue.

-One (1) High defect has been moved to the backlog.
-Information regarding defect was received too late to include in 3.0.10.

-Jazz# 371017 - L. Warren (VA) email (10/21/2016) confirmed and approved waiver to move this defect to the backlog.

 Refer to the CLIN0002BC_DefectTrackingReport_VistA.js for additional details:

 Appendix C - Test Data Specification Document

 Each of the VistA Test Case Sets has a Datasheet included for each applicable test case.
 The attached Test Data Specification Document is a summarized version of these Datasheets.
 For future releases, any Test Data Specifications will be referred to the applicable VistA Test Case Set.